gmja/AWS_PREP/CheatSheets.md

 ## Start/Stop Dedicated Instance , Host may change(H-107) whereas Dedicated Host Host will remian same(H-101)
 ## Hardware bound licences - Dedicated Host
 ## Cost is high for Dedicated Host
+### An application you want to run on EC2 requires you to license it based on the number of physical CPU sockets and cores on the hardware you plan to run the application on.
+Which of the following tenancy models should you specify?

 ![](https://user-images.githubusercontent.com/26511983/71526820-29d52600-289e-11ea-9ec5-d824b3de9639.png)